-Content Note: In this article I’m talking about genitals – my own and in a general sense.
+Content Note: In this article on metoidioplasty I’m talking about genitals – my own and in a general sense.
 I’m going to use words that some transgender people might not use for their own genitals and therefore might find uncomfortable to read.

 Disclaimer: I am not a medical expert and am simply speaking from my own experience and research on the topic.